adamimos/epsilon-transformers/README.md

 To install, alongside all dependencies, run `pip install -e .` from the repository folder

-To reproduce the figures in the paper, you can step through the `Figure6.ipynb` and `Figure7.ipynb` notebooks
+To reproduce the figures in the paper, you can step through the `Figure6.ipynb` and `Figure7.ipynb` notebooks.
+These use the saved models which are loacted in `/examples/models`.

+These were trained with legacy code, located in `legacy/epsilon-transformers/run_sweeps_mess3.py` and `legacy/epsilon-transformers/run_sweeps_RRXOR.py`

 ## Dev